Hakone Open-Air Museum, Japan: Must-Visit Destination

 Henry Moore Collection

-The museum boasts an impressive collection of Henry Moore’s sculptures.
+The Hakone Open-Air Museum boasts an impressive collection of Henry Moore’s sculptures.
 These large, abstract pieces are thoughtfully placed throughout the gardens, blending seamlessly with the natural surroundings.

 Interactive and Family-Friendly Activities